Pros and Cons of Buying a House

-Home » Housing » Homebuyer Education » InCharge Guide to Homeownership » Advantages and Disadvantages of Owning a Home
+Home » Housing » Homebuyer Education » InCharge Guide to Homeownership » Pros and Cons of Buying a House

 Buying a home is the biggest financial decision many people make.
 As with any major decision, a key question to answer before proceeding: Why?